KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ### Purpose of D-H Parametric Table
 </h3>

-The D-H parametric table organizes the D-H parameters associated with each joint of the manipulator.
+The D-H parametric table organizes the D-H parameters associated with each manipulator joint.
 These parameters include:

 1. "**α**" is the rotation around X<sub>n</sub> required to align Z<sub>n-1</sub> with Z<sub>n</sub>, where α is the rotation about X<sub>n</sub> for the joint.